lassefolkersen/scallop-web-browser/README.md

 ## Browsing interface

 The browsing interface consists of cis, trans, and downloads sections - in corresponding folders.
 These are coded in R/Shiny code.

-##Layout

-This layout is created by Stefan Delport